keyoke-code/bd_blog/content/post/staying-safu-1.md

 >
 >             require(amount <= _max_txn_size, "Transfer amount exceeds 210,000");

 This is the anti-whale feature that limits each transaction to 1% of supply.
-This stops snipe bots getting a huge share on launch, and also limits a whales ability to pump and dump.
+This stops snipe bots getting a huge share on launch, and also limits a whale's ability to pump and dump.
 It's a good innovation.
 BUT, it has to exclude the contract owner (which means it needs to compare to a non-zero address).

 Why?
 Because otherwise it would take 100 transactions to load all the tokens into liquidity (100 x 1%) which would take ages and cost a lot of gas.
 Also when new exchanges are added (whitebit, kucoin, binance etc), they need a supply of tokens.
 That's likely to be more than 1% of supply, so the contract owner needs to be able to send more than 1% to those exchanges on launch.